-Artist Richard Lithgow on Art and Recovery at Blanchet House
+Artist Richard Lithgow on Art and Recovery

 When Richard Lithgow was young, his mother told him a story that bewitched him.
 He’s been using paint and clay to process it ever since.